engrit-illinois/Ping-All/README.md

 - `Import-Module "c:\path\to\Ping-All.psm1"`
 3. Run it: `Ping-All -Computers "mel-1001-*","mel-1009-01"`

+# Parameters

+### -Computers
+Required string array of computer names or wildcard computer name queries.

+### -OUDN
+Optional string.
+The distinguished name of the OU to limit the computer name search.
+Default is `OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu`.

+### -Count
+Optional integer.
+The number of times to ping machines.
+Machines which respond to at least one ping will be considered a success.

+### -Detailed
+Optional switch.
+Also outputs additional info about each computer pinged.
+See examples below.

 ## Examples
 ### Example 1
 A simple request to ping all computers with names starting with a certain string of characters